Diabetes and bread don’t seem to go in the same sentence, do they?

 Diabetes and Sourdough Bread?

 You see, by making sourdough, you are helping the production of beneficial bacteria in your gut.
-And this bacteria is crucial indeed since it not only aids in the healthy digestion process but also has an influence over our blood sugar response.
+This bacteria is crucial indeed since it not only aids in the healthy digestion process but also has an influence on our blood sugar response.

 So, as you can guess, sourdough bread has a lower GI than most others: